 - Contextual value: Contextual values that demonstrate or are associated with: a relationship to the environment (constructed and natural), a landscape, setting, group, precinct or streetscape; a degree of consistency in terms of type, scale, form, materials, texture, colour, style and/ or detail; recognised landmarks and landscape which are recognised and contribute to the unique identity of the environment; and

 - Archaeological and scientific significance value: Archaeological or scientific values that demonstrate or are associated with: the potential to provide information through physical or scientific evidence and understanding about social, historical, cultural, spiritual, technological or other values of past events, activities, structures or people.

-Nomination is open from 7 June 2018 till 18 July 2018.
-If you wish to nominate a new item for the Heritage Schedule of the District Plan, nomination can be made online.
+Nomination was open from 7 June 2018 till 18 July 2018.
+If you wish to nominate a new item for the Heritage Schedule of the District Plan, nomination has now closed.
 Alternatively, nomination of a new item for the Heritage Schedule of the District Plan can be made in writing on the Nomination Form to:

 Timaru District Council

 |Hand in|| Timaru District Council Main Office |